wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 **psalm 88**
-- one of the only psalm's other than 39 which doesnt end in a happy note
+- one of the only psalm's other than 39 which doesn't end in a happy note
-- in the end of the psalm, talks about his only friend being darkness,
+- in the end of the psalm, talks about his only friend being darkness, and ends on that

+**outline:**